 The Foundation records grants made to others as an expense in the period the grant is awarded.
-The Foundation withholds 10% of grants awarded until a final report on the results of the project is received from the grantee and evaluated and approved by the staff.

 Net Assets

 Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor-imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows: